anfperez/code-assessment-web/blog.md

 Later...

 Spent a lot of time trying to get the Cart Overlay to work.
 I did get some sort of Overlay to work, but it looks wonky.
-I think I'm going to try to work on the Remove_From_Cart method for a bit to clear my head.
+I think I'm going to try to work on the removeFromCart method for a bit to clear my head.

 Later ...